sodadata/docs/soda-library/run-a-scan.md

 Alternatively, you can access the scan logs from within an agreement.

-1. To examine a detailed scan log of the lastest scheduled scan for an agreement, navigate to **Agreements**, then click to select an agreement.
+1. To examine a detailed scan log of the lastest scan for an agreement, navigate to **Agreements**, then click to select an agreement.
 2. In the **Agreement** dashboard, click **See results** in the **Last scan** tile, then click the **Scan Logs** tabs.

 ![scan-logs](/assets/images/scan-logs.png){:height="550px" width="550px"}